No Products in the Cart

 I built MUNIMUNI as an online store and platform to sell products, which are made in a fair or fair-trade way, by women in Nepal.
 I work together with different women organizations, Fair Trade organizations, and smaller NGOs throughout Nepal.
 I try to create a wider platform to sell the products these women make, in The Netherlands, and now as well internationally, while sharing the story behind the product.

-I opened the doors of MUNIMUNI.nl in 2016 in The Netherlands, and now four years later, MUNIMUNI.store opened its doors to people outside of The Netherlands as well.
+I opened the doors of MUNIMUNI.nl in 2016 in The Netherlands, and a few years later, I created MUNIMUNI.store, as an international platform. :)

 The reason I started MUNIMUNI in 2016 was to support - in a small way - local economy in Nepal after witnessing the many problems both during and after the devastating earthquake in April 2015.